raycg/Open-Research-Playbook/templates/C-verification-report.md

 ## Final Message

-> **This report records the incoming student's verification result.
+> **This report records the responsible incoming student's verification
+> result.
 Final acceptance is determined by the advisor.**